ScreenPyHQ/screenpy/docs/cookbook.rst

 Sometimes,
 your Actors may need
-one or more of their abilities to do some cleanup.
+one or more of their Abilities to do some cleanup.
 You can assign cleanup tasks
 to your Actor